tool-belt/interface-forge/README.md

 ### Using the .bind method

 The `.bind` method allows you to pass any `sync` or `async` function for a schema value.
-The function will be called at build time with the current iteration of the factory
+The function will be called at build time with the current iteration of the factory:

 ```typescript
 import { TypeFactory } from './type-factory';